 In Virginia, the reclamation of either municipal or industrial wastewater and reuse of the reclaimed water is regulated in accordance with the Water Reclamation and Reuse Regulation (9VAC25-740).
 Facilities that will typically require a permit for water reclamation and reuse include reclamation systems, satellite reclamation systems and reclaimed water distributions systems.
 End users of the reclaimed water will rarely be required to obtain a permit.

 The DEQ has two existing sources of funding for water reclamation and reuse projects.
-The Virginia Clean Water Revolving Loan Fund (VCWRLF) is available for such projects if they that are publicly-owned and involve the treatment and reuse of municipal wastewater or sewage.
+The Virginia Clean Water Revolving Loan Fund (VCWRLF) is available for such projects if they are publicly-owned and involve the treatment and reuse of municipal wastewater or sewage.
 The VCWRLF offers additional ranking points, as well as slightly reduced interest rates on the loans for projects that employ water reclamation and reuse technologies.
-The Water Quality Improvement Fund (WQIF) will reimburse the cost for design and installation of nutrient removal technology, including water reclamation and reuse, at publicly-owned treatment works meeting the nutrient reduction goal in an approved tributary strategy plan or applicable regulatory requirement, and incurred prior to the execution of a grant agreement.
+The Water Quality Improvement Fund (WQIF) will reimburse the cost for design and installation of nutrient removal technology, including water reclamation and reuse, at publicly-owned treatment works that meets the nutrient reduction goal in an approved tributary strategy plan or applicable regulatory requirement, and is incurred prior to the execution of a grant agreement.
 Privately-owned or industrial facilities are not eligible to receive loans or cost share from VCWRL or WQIF.